artetrv/rustprogramming/Module2MemoryManagement/07rust-borrowing-practice-problems.md

-// Rust comments:
-//  - Line comment: starts with // and goes to end of line
-//  - Block comment: /* ... */ can span multiple lines

 // ---------------- Problem #1 ----------------
 // Borrow two Strings (no ownership taken) and return a new concatenated String. fn concat_strings(s1: &String, s2: &String) -> String {